Area of Impact

 How We Measure It

 Ideally, there is a coordinated, timely data collection system.
 This would track the number of people experiencing homelessness.
 It would also show the types and number of shelter beds and supportive housing units on a monthly basis.
 Today, the City uses Point-in-Time (PiT) Count data to estimate the number of people in need of temporary shelters.
 Local organizations collect PiT data.
 Organizations use a standard method set by the Federal Government through the Reaching Home PiT Guidelines.
 This occurs approximately every two years.
 The PiT counts allow for a baseline of data that provides reliable and valid comparisons and analysis.
 They provide a snapshot of people experiencing homelessness in a 24-hour period.
 They do not capture all individuals coming in and out of homelessness throughout the year.
 The City will continue to review and assess other sources of data as they become available.
-With the help from shelter and service providers, the City keeps track of the number of year round shelter beds and temporary supportive housing units (i.e., housing units that only exist for a period of time and provide support for people to transition to more permanent housing) that unhoused people can access easily.
+With the help from shelter and service providers, the City keeps track of the number of year round shelter beds (i.e., the number of permanent year-round shelters for people experiencing homelessness without specific criteria to access) and temporary supportive housing units (i.e., housing units that only exist for a period of time and provide support for people to transition to more permanent housing).

 Thank you for your assistance.
 One of our website team will look into the reported issue shortly.
 Loading animation